 We are dedicated to making our school a safe environment for children to use technology.
 We know children have regular use of the internet, including social media, outside of school.
 So, it is essential that children know how to be safe on the internet, wherever they are using it.

 We hold an annual Safer Internet Day.
 The children take part in various activities to help them remember how to stay safe online.
-We also give E-Safety lessons at least three times a year.
-Teachers refer to these lessons whenever students use computers, laptops and tablets.
-This keeps it in everyone’s mind.
+We provide Online Safety lessons once a term during Computing lessons and this is also taught throughout the year in PSHE lessons too.
+All classrooms have an Online Safety display and teachers refer to these and the lessons whenever students use computers, laptops and tablets.

 Think U Know – staying safe online for children 4 to 14+ and what to do if things online upset you